decretist/Dissertation/Chapter2/chapter2.md

 circumstances, some enterprising Carolingian churchmen took more recent material -- mostly canons from provincial synods -- and repackaged them, attributing them to popes from the first century through Gregory I (†604).
-Although the compilers of these collections are usually referred to as "forgers," they were not simply inventing their sources.
+The compilers of these collections are usually referred to as "forgers," a convention I will observe in the following discussion, but they were not simply inventing their sources.
 Most of the material in the collections was genuine but of relatively recent origin -- the goal of the forgers was simply to retroject it far enough into the past to make it authoritative.

 In order to understand the intent of the forgers, one has to understand the immediate political situation to which they were